carmenbianca/report-liferay/plan.md

 ### Facilitate the production of a bill of materials that covers all outbound licensing {#goal-bom}

-**Important:** This is an *optional* goal that may not be completed if time is tight.
+**Important:** This is an *optional* sub-goal that may not be completed if time is tight.
 If time is not tight, or if another step went much quicker than anticipated, this goal is an excellent extension of the internship.

 When the goal in section \ref{goal-reuse} is completed, it should be much easier